Plain English

 Stage 4 (Declining)

-Stage 4 (Declining) is when a stock's price is falling and the overall trend is downward, typically after it has already…
+Stage 4 (Declining) is when a stock's price is falling and momentum is weakening—basically the opposite of growth.
+You'l…

 Stop-loss

-A stop-loss is an automatic instruction to sell a stock if its price drops to a specific level you set in advance.
-Think…
+A stop-loss is an automatic instruction you set to sell a stock if its price drops to a certain level, protecting you fr…

 Support